saiyijinprince/mrt/readme.md

 # Directions For Running Program

-## Note Project Directory Structure
+## Note About Project Directory Structure
 Inside the zendesk folder, you'll find Python3/Python2 versions.
 There are no differences other than the python 3 version includes function parameter types to help with hints while developing.
 Since this will run on a fresh install on ubuntu 16.04, which comes with python 2 out of the box.  **Python3 is recommended for testing**  But if you aren't able to upgrade to python3 please use the Python2 folder.

 ## Option #1: CLI Program